Use the lemon pulp too because it delivers far more nutrients and gives your food a rich and profound citrus flavour.

-If you were to scour old recipe books and the constant deluge from the internet for slow food, made fast, like I do you would be astounded by the number of recipes that include lemon juice.
+If you were to scour old recipe-books and the constant deluge from the internet about slow food you would be astounded by the number that include lemon juice.

 It was a very smart Scottish ship’s doctor, James Lind, who worked out that limes and lemons contained an unknown substance that prevented the scurvy that killed at least two-million sailors.

 Limes are harder and so keep longer but both are excellent trees to have in any garden.

 And don’t throw away the skin.
-Lemon zest adds so much flavour to your recipes and is a rich source of an amazing phytochemical called limonin.
-Google it.
-It gives lemons and limes their sour taste; tragically plant breeders are trying to develop varieties that have less of the substance.
+The zest adds so much flavour to your recipes and is a rich source of an amazing phytochemical called limonin.
+It gives lemons and limes their sour taste; tragically plant-breeders are trying to develop varieties that have less of the substance.